Skip to content

 var webSocket = connectWebsocket(wsUrl, subProtocols);

-The format of the websocket URL and the returned WebSocket object is documented in the
+The format of the Websocket URL and the returned WebSocket object are documented in the

-As per the RFC 6455, section 4.2.1, the subprocotol list should be ordered by the client's preference, starting from most preferred towards the least preferred protocol version.
-The typical implementations usually choose the first one they can understand from the list.
+According to RFC 6455, section 4.2.1, the subprotocol list should be ordered by the client's preference, starting with the most preferred and ending with the least preferred protocol version.
+Typically, implementations select the first subprotocol they can understand from the list.

 Except where otherwise noted, content on this site is licensed under the Development License Agreement.